blitzmartin/lesson-hunter/README.md

    plays the selected video for the current sub-topic, with space for your own notes per topic.
 Mark topics complete as you go.

+### Home page: sorting and view mode

+The course list can be ordered **newest first** or **oldest first**, and optionally pushes fully completed courses to the bottom of the list regardless of sort order.
+Switch between a **grid** view (default) and a compact **list** view using the two icons above the course list.
+All three preferences are remembered locally between visits.

 ### Building a course yourself, without AI

 From the New course form, click **"Build it myself →"** to switch to a manual